 Being a dog and cat owner brings joy and an instant best friend for many.
 Deciding to have an additional responsibility is not that easy.
 Hence knowing proper knowledge on how to take care of your pets is a must.

 These lovely creatures need more than just food and shelter.
 Just like humans, they are also in need of love, attention, time, proper nurture, and companions who can play with them and communicate with them.
 They also have feelings and needs as humans do.
 That being said, aside from cuddling, talking, and playing with your pets.
-Here are some simple ways to take care of your bundle of joy:

 - Provide a safe, protected, and clean environment for your pets.
 Keeping your pet safe is just like taking care of your child.
 You must ensure that everything is safe and secured.
 Your house must be clean and organized enough for your pet not to accidentally hit just everything he touches.
 Here are the things you have at home that you must consider getting pet-proof ready:

 - Your fragile stuff must be secured in a higher area– We all know how goofy and playful pets can get.
 That being the case, all fragile and easily-broken things must be out of your pet’s reach like vases, figurines, television sets, jars, appliances, and other delicate things inside your house.

 - Secure your yard by putting high fences- Playtime is a must for your pets to ensure they have exercise and breathe time.
 Letting them run around your backyard is a good outlet for your dog and cat.
 And you can only do that if your fence is secure enough for your pet not to escape.
 For sure you don’t want to run outside the neighborhood just to chase your pet right?
 Hence putting an escape-proof fence is a must.
 A six-foot-fence is the ideal height with a secured lock.